 It needs to be:

-- Easily accessible
+• Easily accessible

-- Liquid
+• Liquid

-- Stable
+• Stable

-- And above all, safe
+• And above all, safe

-It’s not about getting the best return on your money, it needs to be liquid.
+It’s not about getting the best return on your money.
+It needs to be liquid.
 Otherwise, it wouldn’t be an emergency fund.

-The best place to keep your emergency fund is in a high-interest savings account, where your money will stay safe and won’t be prone to swings in values but will still earn you a higher-than-average interest rate.
+The best place to keep your emergency fund is in a high-interest savings account, where your money will stay safe and won’t be prone to swings in value but will still earn you a higher-than-average interest rate.

 Chasing a 0.5% extra in interest isn’t the point of your emergency fund!